 The news from the tea auctions are not promising.
 For example on the auction opening day in Kagoshima the submitted amount of tea was almost double of the previous year (4.5t compared with 2.4t in 2019), but the average sales price was 28% lower than the previous year (at 2435yen/kg compared to 3381yen/kg in 2019) and the lowest in the last 8 years.
 Adding to that in the last days of April the average price for Sencha in Kagoshima auction has gone down to as low as 1420yen/kg.
 The tea farmers are following the news anxiously as tea auctions are opening in other tea producing prefectures of Japan.

 While tea situation in Japan is not cheerful, sending it abroad poses some difficulties too.
 Through the month of April Japan Post has been limiting international parcel shipments and since 24th April parcel shipment has been stopped to 190 countries of the world.
-That is largely because of a start reduction in passenger flights by commercial airlines.
-On the other hand, carriers with their own airplane network like DHL and FedEx continue the shipment further.
+That is largely because of the reduction in passenger flights by commercial airlines.
+On the other hand, carriers with their own airplane network like DHL and FedEx continue the shipments as before.

-*The article i based on the information from prefectural tea auctions and Japanese media features.
+*The article is based on the information from prefectural tea auctions and Japanese media features:

 ‘Cancelation of Shizuoka tea auction opening ceremony – first since the auction was established‘, Nihon Keizai Shinbun 2020.04.02

 ‘New tea season approaches and tea shoots earlier in Kyoto‘, Asahi Shinbun 2020.04.04

 ‘The average price 28% lower in Kagoshima auction opening‘, Chuunichi Shinbun, 2020.04.08

 ‘Prayers at the shrine after Shizuoka auction opening ceremony was cancelled‘, Shizuoka Shinbun 2020.04.16